Concurrent Deterministic Skiplist and Other Data Structures: Experiments : Hash Tables

-From our experiments, hierarchical hash tables have better page and cache hits due to spatial and temporal localities.
-For the remaining experiments we used two-level tables with one expansion and two-level split-order tables.
-We compared our implementation with the concurrent hash table implementation from TBB~\cite{TBB}.
-The TBB implementation is a two-level hash table with independent expansion and shrinking.
-Similar to split-order hash tables, empty slots are filled recursively.
-But unlike the split-order algorithm, rehashing traverses all entries in a slot, removes and adds them to new slots.
-A comparison of our two hash implementations with the TBB implementation for the $1b$ workload is presented in the graph in figure~\ref{fig:threeht} and tabulated in table~\ref{tab:threeht}.
-In table~\ref{tab:threeht} column $1btwolevelspo$ is the time for hash table operations and column $1btwolevelspo\_t$ is the total time which includes time to fill the distribution queues.
-The concurrent hash table from TBB performs better than our two-level concurrent skiplist at low thread counts due to fast read-write locks from TBB~\cite{TBB}.
-We noticed synchronization overheads due to Boost~\cite{boost} read-write locks in our implementations with large workloads.
-All three implementations scale well with increasing thread counts.
-Depending on the available memory and the needs of the workload, a programmer may choose any of them.
-Based on our experiments, we are currently working on a hierarchical lock-free split-order hash table.
+From our experiments, hierarchical hash tables have higher page and cache hits due to spatial and temporal localities.
+For the remaining experiments we used two-level tables with binarytreelists and two-level split-order tables.
+We compared our implementations with the TBB concurrent hash tables~\cite{TBB}.
+The TBB implementation is similar to a two-level split-order table with expansion and shrinking.
+Unlike the split-order algorithm, rehashing traverses all entries in a slot, removes and adds them to new slots.

+A comparison between the hash implementations for $100m$ and $1b$ workloads are presented in the graph in figure~\ref{fig:hts} and tabulated in tables~\ref{tab:threeht100} and \ref{tab:threeht}.
+All observations reported in this section are averaged over $5$ repetitions of each experiment.
+Both the two-level split-order tables perform better than the two-level binarytreelist for large workloads.
+Our implementation is comparable to the TBB implementation in scalability.
+The differences in performance between TBB and our implementation at low thread counts is due to the differences in memory allocation.
+TBB allocates large segments of memory before running hash table queries which leads to improved performance at low thread counts.
+All three hash table implementations are scalable with increasing thread counts.
+Depending on the available memory and the workload size, a programmer may choose any of them.
+Our two-level split-order table is not lockfree.
+It may be useful to consider a lockfree implementation for comparison.